-- CentOS 5 and RHEL 5

-- CentOS 6 and RHEL 6 (Current Stable)1
+- CentOS 5 and RHEL 5 - CentOS 6 and RHEL 6 (Current Stable)

-- CentOS 7 and RHEL 7

-- Amazon Linux AMI (works the same as CentOS 6)

-1 "Current Stable": We support only the current stable RHEL6/CentOS6 release, because there is no official (i.e. RedHat provided) method to support or download the latest OpenSSL on RHEL/CentOS versions prior to 6.5.
+&lt;sup>1 "Current Stable": We support only the current stable RHEL6/CentOS6 release, because there is no official (i.e. RedHat provided) method to support or download the latest OpenSSL on RHEL/CentOS versions prior to 6.5.
 Similarly, and also as a result thereof, there is no official Percona way to support the latest Percona XtraBackup builds on RHEL/CentOS versions prior to 6.5.
-Additionally, many users will need to upgrade to OpenSSL 1.0.1g or later (due to the Heartbleed vulnerability), and this OpenSSL version is not available for download from any official RHEL/Centos repository for versions 6.4 and prior.
+Additionally, many users will need to upgrade to OpenSSL 1.0.1g or later (due to the Heartbleed vulnerability), and this OpenSSL version is not available for download from any official RHEL/CentOS repository for versions 6.4 and prior.
 For any officially unsupported system, src.rpm packages may be used to rebuild Percona XtraBackup for any environment.
 Please contact our support service if you require further information on this.